docker/docs/develop/develop-images/dockerfile_best-practices.md

 > When building an image using a remote Git repository as build context, Docker
 > performs a `git clone` of the repository on the local machine, and sends
 > those files as build context to the daemon.
 This feature requires `git` to be
-> installed on the host where you run the `docker build` command.
+> installed on the host where you run the `docker image build` command.

 ### Exclude with .dockerignore